Risk-based monitoring and enhancement (RiME) processes

 All modules are evaluated every time they are delivered.
 Our guide to module evaluation provides a brief summary of the process, which results in the completion of a module evaluation form by the module team.
 The process is informed by students’ feedback collected through the University's module questionnaire, usually issued to students online.
 Where a hard copy is employed, please use the standard version of the module questionnaire.

-At course level there is an emphasis on continuous monitoring of provision via course committees and the maintenance of a rolling course action plan, with any issues or good practice feeding up to school or partner level.
+At course level there is an emphasis on continuous monitoring of provision via Student Voice Forums (previously Course Committee) and the maintenance of a rolling course action plan, with any issues or good practice feeding up to school or partner level.
 The process is informed by regular review of the delivery of individual modules, by consideration of student retention and achievement data, and by reflection on feedback from students, external examiners and other stakeholders (for example employers or placement providers).

-In addition to ongoing monitoring through the course committee, partner institutions are required to complete a course level annual monitoring report for each course or group of cognate courses falling within the partnership arrangement.
+In addition to ongoing monitoring through the Student Voice Forum (previously Course Committee), partner institutions are required to complete a course level annual monitoring report for each course or group of cognate courses falling within the partnership arrangement.

 Find out more

-- Guidance on managing course committee meetings (see also summary of changes for 2019-20)
+- Guidance on managing Student Voice Forum meetings (see also summary of changes for 2021/22)

-- Guide to course committees for course teams
+- Guide to Student Voice Forums for course teams

-- Guide to course committees for student representatives
+- Guide to Student Voice Forums for student representatives

-We have produced a range of course data fact sheets to help student representatives understand some of the data reports considered by course committees, including reports relating to:
+We have produced a range of course data fact sheets to help student representatives understand some of the data reports considered by Student Voice Forums, including reports relating to:

 At school and partner level, academic committees are expected to continually monitor their provision to ensure that academic standards are maintained and that students are offered a high quality learning experience.